miu200521358/sword_blur/archive/Readme_en.txt

 Å°Å@Summary
 ----------------------------------------------------------------

-This tool allows you to add blur settings to a model using PmxEditor, specifically when moving a sword.
+This tool allows you to add a setting for blade blur that occurs when a sword is moved to a model.
-It is mainly intended for Japanese swords, but there are no restrictions on model loading, so you can try it with any model you like.
+It is mainly designed for Japanese swords, but since there are no restrictions on loading models, you can try it with any model you like.

 [Important Notes]